gicking/LIN_master_portable_Arduino/README.md

 The class structure is very flexible and aims at supporting different Serial interfaces and architectures.
 It can easily be ported to other boards - in which case a pull request is highly appreciated...

+For a similar Arduino libary for LIN slave emulation see https://github.com/gicking/LIN_slave_portable_Arduino

 **Supported functionality**
   - blocking and non-blocking operation
   - multiple, simultaneous LIN nodes